 Reserve Officer Training

-The purpose of the 120-hour Basic Police Reserve Officer Training course is to acquaint trainees with skills and knowledge needed to perform the duties and responsibilities of a Reserve Police Officer or Reserve Deputy Sheriff.
+The purpose of the 120-hour Basic Reserve Officer Training course is to acquaint trainees with skills and knowledge needed to perform the duties and responsibilities of a Reserve Police Officer or Reserve Deputy Sheriff.

 Trainees for this program are only admitted to the class as a sponsored student based upon the recommendation of a Sheriff, Chief of Police or Director of Public Safety.
 Trainees are subject to the rules and regulations of the Oakland Police Academy during the training sessions.